-- Such a contest will count toward the maximum number of competitions permitted within the week/season and will be part of the team's tournament qualifying record. - All interstate competition regardless of the number of schools involved, even two schools, must meet the requirements of MIAA Rule 37.3. - 37.2 Member schools wishing to sponsor an interstate event must file appropriate application forms at least 45 days prior to the scheduled event date. - 37.3 The MIAA Board of Directors criteria for considering approval of interstate contests are: - 37.3.1 Participation involves no more than a one-day loss of school time. - 37.3.2 No more than two consecutive days of competition are permitted.
+- Such a contest will count toward the maximum number of competitions permitted within the week/season and will be part of the team's tournament qualifying record. - All interstate competition regardless of the number of schools involved, even two schools, must meet the requirements of MIAA Rule 37.3. - 37.2 Member schools wishing to sponsor an interstate event must file appropriate application forms at least 45 days prior to the scheduled event date. - 37.3 The MIAA Board of Directors criteria for considering approval of interstate contests are:

-- 37.3.3 The activity is sponsored by or under the ultimate control of secondary school personnel. - 37.3.4 The event only involves competition with schools that are members of their state association or schools that have been approved for competition by their state association and it is a sanctioned sport of both associations.
+- 37.3.1 Provided all academic requirements are met, the approval for loss of school time due to interstate athletic contests or trips shall be determined by each individual school district. - 37.3.2 No more than two consecutive days of competition are permitted. - 37.3.3 The activity is sponsored by or under the ultimate control of secondary school personnel. - 37.3.4 The event only involves competition with schools that are members of their state association or schools that have been approved for competition by their state association and it is a sanctioned sport of both associations.